 Words NOT to describe yourself

-Regarding portraying yourself professionally, certain words should be avoided.
-Although you have the freedom to pick characteristics and self-describing words, be careful about the words you use to not hurt your chances of getting hired.
+When it comes to portraying yourself professionally, there are certain expressions you should avoid.
+Although you have the freedom to choose characteristics and self-describing language, be careful not to hurt your chances of getting hired.

 Sample answers

-Although they are all similar questions, each has its limitations.
-Look at a few examples that you may use as a reference when preparing your answer to describe yourself at job interviews.
+Although they are all similar, each has its limitations.
+Look at a few examples that you may use as a reference.

 Example 1: "Pick three words to describe yourself."